abatten/abatten.github.io/_tutorials/submitting_jobs_for_supercomputers.md

 - `--account` is setting which group account this job belongs is associated with.

 ### Summary
-This tutorial is not meant as comprehensive article covering all there is to know about using Slurm; but hopefully by now you feel confident enough to be able to write you own bash scripts and get jobs running on OzSTAR.
+This tutorial is not meant as a comprehensive article covering all there is to know about using Slurm.
+Still hopefully, by now you feel confident enough to be able to write you own bash scripts and get jobs running on OzSTAR.

 ### Acknowledgements
 Thank you to [Ellert van der Velden (@1313e)](https://github.com/1313e/) for useful feedback on the draft of this article.

 {% include author_card.html author="Adam" %}